omari-kd/Environmental-Impact-on-Food-Production/README.md

 ### 2.2 Organic Farming Practices

-Another sustainable practice is organic coffee bean farming, that can drastically reduce coffee's environmental impact.
+Another sustainable practice is organic coffee bean farming, which can drastically reduce coffee's environmental impact.
 Organic methods avoid the use of synthetic fertilisers and pesticides, unlike traditional coffee farming.
 According to Green Bean Coffee (2025), these chemicals pose a threat to aquatic life and contaminate water bodies.
-Organic farming not only protect the ecological balance of the various areas coffee is grown in but also helps to preserves our water sources.
+Organic farming not only protects the ecological balance of the various areas coffee is grown in but also helps to preserve our water sources.

 ## 3. Freshwater Conservation Strategies